-- 1. Illness verified by note from parent(s)/guardian(s) (limit of 3 per semester) - 2.
-Illness verified by note from a physician - 3.
-Family funeral or death in the family - 4.
-Military Connected Families (e.g. absences related to deployment and return)

-5. Dental/Orthodontist or other medical appointment with an excuse from the doctor

-6. Court appearance

-7. Dismissal from school by the school nurse (The following day is not automatically excused)

-- 8. Verification of a childhood disease (example: chicken pox) by the school nurse - 9.
-Head lice one week maximum - 10.
-Failure of the school bus to pick-up child - 11.
+- 1. Illness verified by note from parent(s)/quardian(s) (limit of 3 per semester) - 2.
+Illness verified by note from Physician - 3.
+Family funeral - 4.
+Military Connected Families (e.g. absences related to deployment and return) - 5.
+Dental/Orthodontist or other medical appointment with an excuse from the doctor - 6.
+Death in the family - 7.
+Court appearance - 8.
+Dismissal from school by the school nurse (The following day is not automatically excused) - 9.
+Verification of a childhood disease (example: chicken pox) by the school nurse - 10.
+Head lice one week maximum - 11.
+Failure of the school bus to pick-up child - 12.
 Situations as determined by the administrators